naoko/text2speech/README.md

 python -m http.server 5000 --bind 127.0.0.1
 ```
 Open: http://127.0.0.1:5000/webspeech.html

+And the result of me saing "Hello!
+My name is Naoko" turned out to be "hello my name is Malcom".
+So yeah, much better than DeepSpeech....

 Generally, the default speech recognition system
  available on the device will be used for